GiuseppeSquitieri01/Rover-Project-work/README.md

 # Rover Embedded System

 **Embedded Project – University of Salerno**
-Bachelor in Computer Engineering — A.Y.
+Master's degree in Computer Engineering — A.Y.
 2024/2025

 ## Project Overview
 This project implements the **embedded control system of an autonomous rover** using two **STM32G474RE microcontrollers** (Master and Slave) running **FreeRTOS**.